bozway/itp460/README.md

     * etc,

 ## Coding Guidelines
-We are using MVC model to manage our codes
+We are using *MVC model* to manage our codes
 ```
-# Example of how a variable should named, *lowerUpperUpper* , make it readable
+# Example of how a variable should named, lowerUpperUpper , make it readable
 var parentPortal
-# Example of a function name. *lowerUpperUpper*.
+# Example of a function name. lowerUpperUpper.
 function offerStudentReward(){
 }
 ```